Virus wipes out half the chum fry at hatchery - BC Local News

-Nearly half the juvenile chum salmon breeding stock at the Kitimat Hatchery had to be destroyed last week after they were infected with a virus.
+Nearly half the juvenile chum salmon breeding stock at the Kitamat Hatchery had to be destroyed last week after they were infected with a virus.

 The outbreak of Infectious Haematopoietic Necrosis (IHN) virus in a tank containing 879,000 chum fry was detected on Thursday, March 29, a day hatchery manager Markus Feldhoff said he will never forget.